What To Do If Your Car Is Totaled After An Accident In Colorado

 • Brakes

-Most totaled cars, even if its a leased or rental car, are scrapped.
+Most totaled cars, even if they are leased or rental cars, are typically sold off to a junkyard where they are scrapped.
 Usable parts are taken, and the rest of the car is crushed.
 Some vehicles are repaired and can be driven again after an inspection by a state-certified mechanic.
 However, coverage for a rebuilt salvage vehicle is more limited than for other vehicles.
+If a vehicle is rebuilt, it will be listed as “salvaged” on the vehicle title.
+Because of this label, salvaged vehicles will typically always yield lower market rates because of their history.

-Usually, the insurance company keeps the money they make scrapping your vehicle.
-They pay you for its value, minus any deductible, but they keep what they get from parts and scrapping the totaled vehicle.
+More often than not, after your vehicle is scrapped, the insurance company keeps the money they make from scrapping your vehicle.
+They pay you for its value minus any deductible, but they keep what they get from parts and scraping the totaled car.
+While not a lucrative business, this is one way insurance companies can recover some of their costs after a payout for a totaled vehicle.

-Like other situations where a car is totaled, you get the current market value of the leased vehicle as payment, minus any deductible that applies.
-However, the terms of the lease continue.
-Usually, the value of the car is less than what you owe on the lease, but you may have to cover the difference.
+The terms of the lease continue even if you’ve totaled the car.
+Usually, the value of the car is less than what you owe on the lease, so you may have to cover the difference.

 Sources: